osmanpub/affablebean-boot/mysql/README.md

  2. Install [Java 8 runtime](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) on your system if it isn't already installed.

- 	If you're a developer you can install the [SDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) instead.

  3. Run these commands from the **affable-boot** project folder to build and populate the database.
     Open a terminal, change to the project folder and start mysql: